DISASTER EVACUATION WITH PETS

 Self defense could become necessary no matter what kind of emergency forces you from the safety of your home.
 If you are against firearms, at the very least, have a stun gun and a good supply of pepper spray.
 If a disaster lasts more than a few days, predators will be on the prowl and most of them will be human.
 Each family member should carry some form of personal protection.
 Good people do bad things and in extreme situations, even a Five-Star hotel may not be able to provide adequate safety for you and your family.

 We hope this evacuation information will never be needed but we should all be prepared before disaster strikes.
-2015 brought unprecedented railway disasters and mob violence in major cities.
-2016 started with record weather disasters so don't leave your computer without making a disaster plan checklist!
+2015 and 2016 saw unprecedented railway disasters and mob violence in major cities.
+2017 started with record weather disasters and 2019 is already record-setting floods so don't leave your computer without making a disaster plan checklist!